artrixdotdev/tortillas/README.md

 Please keep in mind that as of April 6th, 2025, this library is not complete.

+### A small note about WebSocket (WS) trackers

+Generally speaking, this project refers to WebSockets as WSS (Web Sockets Secured), not WS.
+Consequently, you'll see files/structs/etc. with names such as `wss.rs`, `WssTracker`, and so on.
+Keep in mind that these files/structs/etc. refer to both secure and unsecured WebSockets.

 ### Handshaking with peers

 #### uTP